featherless/jeffverkoeyen.com/Sources/Site/Posts/2024/08/2024-08-16-SwiftUI-Menu-subtitle-shenanigans.md

 ## Subtitles (aka: shenanigans)

-We just learned that VStacks don't stack information together in `Menu`; they're essentially treated as pass-through entities.
+We just learned that stacks don't stack information together in `Menu`; they're essentially treated as pass-through entities.

 Let's say we didn't know that though and tried to use a `VStack` to make a subtitle `Menu` item